qfpl/reflex-tutorial/blog/posts/reflex/basics/events.md

 (The simplest FRP network would probably just be `never`, which is the `Event` that never fires, but we don't need that just yet)

-In this case, the only externally triggered `Event`s are the button presses:
+In this case, the only root `Event` is the button press:
 <div id="basics-events-frame"></div>

+(The squares along the horizontal access are used to represent the different frames that are created in the system)

-We can bring a timer into play, and since the timeout `Event`s are triggered from outside of the FRP network we can see that the timeout and button press `Event`s never occur in the same frame:
+We can bring a timer into play, which is also a root `Event`, and so we would expect that the timeout and button press `Event`s will never occur in the same frame:
 <div id="basics-events-tick"></div>

 ## Building `Event`s